“God put me on this earth to accomplish a certain number of things and right now, I am so far behind I shall never die.” -unknown

 What does an extension do?

 An extension gives you until October 15th to file without paying a penalty for late filing.
 This penalty only applies if you owe, and it does not give you an extension on paying.
-Payment is still due by July 15th.
+Payment is still due by May 17th (States have conformed to May 17th deadline except for HI, IA, LA, MD, OK which have a different deadline).
 If it turns out that you do owe, and did not prepay your taxes, you will incur a late payment interest/penalty but it pales when compared to the late filing penalty.
 It costs you nothing and is the safe play.

 Do I have to extend if I know I am getting refunds in the federal and all the states I file in?